 To avoid surprises and to run your business efficiently, maintaining visibility into your finances is crucial.
 And once you’ve gathered the appropriate paperwork and established some expense tracking systems, “checking under the hood” of your business becomes far simpler.

-Set some time aside in your calendar once a month or once a quarter to dive deep into revenues and expenses.
+Set some time aside in your calendar once a month to dive deep into revenues and expenses.
 This simple practice can prevent any last-minute surprises from popping up at tax time.
 Create some calendar alerts to ensure you don’t forget.

 Regularly reviewing your books can also empower you with insights to run your business better.
 For example, a quick look at your business finances could reveal that the average time it takes for clients to remit payment is 60+ days.
 To curb outstanding invoices and improve cash flow, you can set up automatic reminders for clients to pay their invoices after 15 or 30 days.